 A Holistic Approach to Orthopedics

-Acupuncture and Traditional Chinese Medicine(TCM) works from a holistic and whole-body approach when treating our athletic and active-minded patients.
-We begin with having a new patient fill out a full Health History form, followed by a short telephone or Zoom interview discussing lifestyle, diet, physical habits, sleep position, etc.
+Acupuncture and Traditional Chinese Medicine( TCM) works from a holistic and whole-body approach when treating our athletic and active-minded patients.
+We begin with having a new patient fill out a full Health History form, followed by a short telephone or tele-health interview discussing lifestyle, diet, physical habits, sleep position, etc.

 This all occurs before the patient even enters the clinic.
 We then meet with the patient and assess their range of motion, posture, gait, and spinal health.
 Before treating, we also perform muscle and joint testing to assess which muscles are not firing, and/or which joints may not be functioning properly.

 This gives us a clear roadmap as to where the root of the problem may be stemming from, so that we can treat it at its source, as well as where the issue has manifested (the pain point).
 Example: Shoulder pain may be related to a tight cervical spine or taut neck muscle(s), as the neurological signal for the shoulder muscles originates in the cervical spine.